hanfak/topics-to-learn/testing-reading-maintaining/testing.md

 - A set of tests can be used in CI to check that system does what it is supposed to do, and that version can be used to be deployed
 - As a reminder to be sure you want to make that change
 - If wanting to refactor a code, writing all possible tests to check all behaviour has been documented first then can refactor it

+## Test harness and Test frameworks

+- Test harness can be explained as a unit testing tool that helps in the automation and execution of unit test cases.
+	- It enables the automation of unit tests for any software application
+- Advantages of test harness
+	- helps to automate the overall testing process to the maximum extent.
+	- capable to execute test suites which are composed of multiple test cases.
+	- capable to generate test report either by its own as in case of TestNG or through another third party tool or development as in the case of Junit.
+	- composed of drivers and stubs which are small programs, therefore, they are capable to Support debugging of code.
+	-  tools can capture the test results for an entire suite as well as individual test present inside the suite or standalone test.
+	- helps developers in the early identification of a defect at the code
+	- enables developers to measure the code coverage at code or elementary level during application development.
+	- helpful in terms of increasing the system productivity through the test automation
+	- enhance the quality of software components or overall software application
+	- help to cover complex test scenarios which are very difficult to handle through tradition testing approach.
+	- adds confidence to the organization marketing team towards the robustness of the application software as it is well tested right at unit level.
+- Disdavantages of test harness
+	- tools do not support record and play features.
+	- Testers using test harness tools are expected to have knowledge of programming languages
+	- it incurs a cost for writing automates test suites or test cases through skilled developers.
+- Where test harness is used
+	- Automation testing:
+		- developers develop test scripts
+		- test scripts require test data along with setting up of certain test parameters which are necessary to execute the automation test scripts
+		- After these test scripts are executed, the test results are captured and analyzed in the form of test reports.
+	- Integration testing:
+		- the two modules within the same application or different applications are integrated and testing is conducted to make sure both modules which are developed separately are working smoothly as a single unit when integrated.
+		- test cases are written and executed as automation script or through tools such as Junit
+		- results are recorded as a report and analyzed for exit criteria of the overall integration testing to be successful.
+- Example of test harness
+	- Junit: It is an API written in JAVA language which is used to design and implement test cases to conduct the unit testing for JAVA program or JAVA based applications.
+They are very frequently used to test applications which are built in JAVA language.
+- Test Automation framewokr
+	- a set of procedures, processes, intellectual concept and environment through which the tester can design and implement automated tests.
+	- composed of information such as the test library, automated testing, testing tools, best practices, and testing platform
+	- It allows tester can manually “Record & Playback” script in this framework
+	- categorized into
+		- Data-driven testing
+		-  Modularity driven testing
+		- Hybrid testing
+		- Code driven testing
+		- module driven testing
+		- behavior driven testing
+		- Keyword driven testing.
+	- Exmaples
+		- Cucumber, Robot Framework, etc
+		- yatspec

 ## Methodologies